openmobilityfoundation/mobility-data-specification/modes/micromobility.md

 ### Trip Attributes

-The `trip_attributes` array is not used in this mode.
+The `trip_attributes` object is not used in this mode.

 [Top][toc]

 ### Fare Attributes

-The `fare_attributes` array is not used in this mode.
+The `fare_attributes` object is not used in this mode.

 [Top][toc]